Reaction to court upholding ban against treatment of transgender kids

 Michael Bennett-Spears with The Equality Crew said it’s crucial for trans youth to start hormone therapy before the onset of puberty, which can lead to the development of body parts that are not in line with their identity.

-The Mayo Clinic said puberty blocking hormones only pauses the start of puberty, and if the blockers are stopped, “puberty will resume and the normal progression of the physical and emotional changes of puberty will continue.”
+The Mayo Clinic said puberty-blocking hormones only pause the start of puberty, and if the blockers are stopped, “puberty will resume and the normal progression of the physical and emotional changes of puberty will continue.”

 “We have a markedly higher rate of suicidal tendencies in LGBTQ+ youth,” he said.
 “There are so many trans youth out there who the difference between them surviving to adulthood as a healthy adult or not, is whether or not they can get that care that makes them comfortable in their own bodies.”